quicklabby/dockerhomelab/README.md

 - Cisco switch
 - Ubiquity AP

-My current docker setup is running a webserver behind a Traefik reverse proxy with SSL, which includes the following applications:
+The present configuration of my Docker setup entails hosting a web server behind a Traefik reverse proxy secured with SSL, encompassing the subsequent applications:

 Webserver:
 - Nginx